 - Up skilling to CLASS™ BA, MA or PHD in canine life and social skills

-There are still places available for the "Combined Manners and Life Skills and Puppies" course starting on Saturday 9th July at 3.00pm.
+You and your dog can join in the new "Combined Manners and Life Skills and Puppies" course starting on Saturday 3rd September at 3.00pm.

 Contact Gill for further details or to secure your dog's place in the class.